-However, supreme performance doesn’t come at a cheap price.
-As a matter of fact, technology wasn’t the only thing being stretched to its limit.
+However, this performance comes at a cost.
+Technology wasn’t the only thing being stretched to its limit.

 Table of ContentsShow

 Ray tracing wasn’t the only addition NVIDIA included, but it was certainly the most hyped-up feature.